DanielDemure/CosmicFirewall/README.md

 ### CosmicFirewall

-WIP hypothesis: c as an information‑processing limit — conceptual framework, toy derivations & simulation sketches.
+A work‑in‑progress open hypothesis proposing that the universal speed limit c is an emergent information‑processing limit of reality — the "Cosmic Firewall".

 ![Cosmic Firewall hero image](https://static.abacusaicdn.net/images/9d37a08f-35e7-4152-8482-4705a005b9d3.png)